-- ICBA opposes the Financial Accounting Standard Board’s (FASB) operating lease proposal that would require recognition of long-term operating leases on the balance sheet for both lessors and lessees.
+- ICBA opposes the Financial Accounting Standard Board’s (FASB) operating lease proposal which would require balance sheet recognition of long-term operating leases for both lessors and lessees.

-- ICBA opposes the FASB’s proposed disclosures about liquidity and interest rate risk for community banks.
+- ICBA opposes the FASB’s proposed disclosures regarding liquidity and interest rate risk for community banks.

 Private Company Council.
-ICBA is very encouraged by the work of the Financial Accounting Foundation to recognize the need for differences in financial accounting and reporting for private companies, including non-public community banks, by creating the Private Company Council (PCC).
-The task of the PCC, which is to identify current and future accounting standards that should be modified for private companies, will help address the current financial reporting burden facing community banks by simplifying reporting requirements and reducing the costs of compliance.
+ICBA is encouraged by the work of the Financial Accounting Foundation to promote a different approach to financial accounting and reporting for private companies, including non-public community banks, by creating the Private Company Council (PCC).
+The PCC is tasked with identifying current and future accounting standards that should be modified for private companies.
+Such modifications will help address the current financial reporting burden facing community banks by simplifying reporting requirements and reducing the costs of compliance.
 ICBA believes that the PCC should become a proactive member of the accounting standard setting process by participating directly with the FASB when a proposed accounting change is considered.
-A proactive stance by the PCC will help ensure that the appropriate accommodations are made for community banks when harmful accounting changes are being considered.
+A proactive stance by the PCC will help ensure appropriate accommodations are made for community banks when harmful accounting changes are being considered.

 Burdens of Accounting Standards.
 As accounting standards become more complex, there is great merit in looking at whether all aspects of accounting and disclosure standards are necessary for all companies.
 Accounting standards setters should take greater account of the potential impact of changes to accounting standards on community banks and other small businesses, be they private or public companies, which have fewer resources to cope with them.
 The costs of accounting changes must not outweigh their benefits.
 The PCC should become a more proactive partner in the accounting standard setting process to ensure that the burdens on small community banks are adequately addressed and reconciled.

 Leases.
-ICBA opposes the recognition of operating leases on the balance sheet as proposed under the FASB’s re-exposure of the project on leases.
+ICBA opposes balance sheet recognition of operating leases as proposed under the FASB’s re-exposure of the project on leases.
 Community banks would be required to gross up the balance sheet to record operating lease assets and liabilities.
-For lessees, the offsetting assets and liabilities would need to be amortized, which would require the implementation of complex methodologies and could result in the need to invest in expensive solutions for those banks with extensive leasing transactions.
+For lessees, the offsetting assets and liabilities would need to be amortized, which would require the implementation of complex methodologies and could result in the need to invest in expensive solutions for banks with extensive leasing transactions.

 Liquidity Risk and Interest Rate Risk Disclosures.
-ICBA strongly opposes the FASB’s proposal on requiring extensive liquidity risk and interest rate risk disclosures in financial statement footnotes that would be required to be audited.
+ICBA strongly opposes the FASB’s proposal to require extensive liquidity risk and interest rate risk disclosures in audited financial statement footnotes.
 The proposed liquidity gap maturity analysis, repricing gap analysis, and interest rate sensitivity tables would provide very little or no new information that could assist stakeholders in making informed decisions about the health of a community bank.
-Additionally, the proposed disclosures undermine the work of the prudential regulator, whose job entails assessing the safety and soundness of the bank including the assessment of liquidity and interest rate risk.
+Prudential regulators are tasked with assessing the safety and soundness of the banks they examine, including the assessment of liquidity and interest rate risk.